WCSCourses/prs_2023/modules/Day4.docx.md

 ##### **(i) For each ancestry which model performs best and which performs worst?**
 ##### **(ii) Does linearly combining adjusted scores (European plus African) always result in better performance compared to single-ancestry prediction?**

-## Introduction to BridgePRS
-BridgePRS is an R and bash based package that integrates GWAS summary statistics from two populations.
-It was designed to improve prediction in a population for which GWASs are relatively under-powered (population 2) but there exist powerful GWAS data in another population (population 1).
-In addition to GWAS summary statistics, BridgePRS also requires genotype and phenotype data from the two populations for parameter optimisation (test data) and estimation of LD.
-The LD and test data files can be different or identical.
-Measures of model fit and SNP weights for the best model for population 2 are returned.
-In addition, validation data from population 2, can be supplied to make out-of-sample prediction and measures of model fit.